 Concrete stands out as a vital building material and has been so for tens of years.
 It allowed us to shape cities effectively and quickly, leading to rapid expansion.

 The use of concrete is not debated at the moment whenever building a home, and many other structures.
 This might change in the future through the use of cross-laminated timber (CLT for short).

 Cross-Laminated Timber Vs Laminated Timber

 Laminated timber is manufactured through joining boards so that one structural unit is formed.
+It is highly preferred by custom builders in Eastern Suburbs.
 The unit can be straight or curved.
 However, grains always have an alignment towards one direction.

 CLT manufacture involves stacking boards in layers that are perpendicular.
 This makes it possible to manufacture surfaces or plates, including walls.

 We are practically talking about plywood that is made out of boards.
 This can lead to large dimensions:

 - A height of 2.4 meters to 4 meters.